tardism/extensibella/docs/modular_reasoning.md

 Language properties are generally proven using induction and case analysis in a central way, and we adopt this approach for our properties as well.
 Properties are proven arguing by induction and case analysis on the derivation of a relation.
-The cases arising from this case analysis are distributed across the modules that know the property, with how they are distributed depending on whether the property is introduced by the host language or an extension, and, for extension-introduced properties, whether the primary component of the relation is introduced by that extension or the same host language.
+We call this relation the *key relation* for the property.
+The cases arising from this case analysis are distributed across the modules that know the property, with how they are distributed depending on whether the property is introduced by the host language or an extension, and, for extension-introduced properties, whether the primary component of the key relation is introduced by that extension or the same host language.

 ### Host Language Property
 If the property is introduced by the host language, all modules will